Fixing Sydney Road

 Much of the opposition to separated bike lanes comes from attachment to on-street car parking, despite the relatively low number of parks on Sydney Road, and the dozens of studies from across the world showing that replacing parking with bike infrastructure doesn’t harm, and can even boost, business.

 Another frequently heard argument is that the nearby Upfield path means there’s no need for a lane on Sydney Road.
 Nobody who has ridden south of Albion St along the path during a busy period, really believes this.
-I recently invited the Minister to join me on a ride down the Upfield to see how narrow and congested it can be.
+While it's good that the Upfield path will likely be upgraded in 2027, this is still half a decade away.
+Plus the path will most likely be closed during the construction of the upfield skyrail, so I'm calling for, at the very least, a trial popup separated bike lane on Sydney Road for the duration of construction.
+Also, I recently invited the Minister to join me on a ride down the Upfield to see how narrow and congested it can be.
 He declined.

-All of the above brings me to last week’s letter from Minister Carroll, responding to my latest calls for a pop-up bike lane on Sydney Road.
+All of the above brings me to the recent letter I received from Minister Carroll, responding to my latest calls for a pop-up bike lane on Sydney Road.
 He refers to the 18,000 vehicles (including 1100 trucks) per day using Sydney Road, and the need for delivery vehicle access to shops.

 The key paragraph reads: “The Department of Transport (DoT) has reviewed the proposal and does not recommend temporary pop-up bike lanes at this time.
 The operation of the Sydney Road corridor is complex and extensive consultation will be required to ensure the successful delivery of improved bike facilities and management of traffic, including tram services.”